dougeby/IntuneDocs/InTuneDocs/DeployUse/help-secure-windows-pcs-with-endpoint-protection-for-microsoft-intune.md

 ## Monitor Endpoint Protection
 You monitor the status of malware on your computers by using the **Protection** workspace of the [Microsoft Intune administration console](https://manage.microsoft.com/).
 This workspace contains two pages:
- - **Protection Overview** - Displays important issues as links that you can choose for more information.
+ - **Protection Overview** -Displays important issues as links that you can choose for more information.
 Issues that might be displayed include:
   - **Malware instances that need follow-up** – Click the link to see a list of malware issues, including the follow-up action that needs to be taken to resolve the issue.
 You can further explore this list to see which computers are affected.
   - **Computers with malware that need follow-up** – Click the link to see all computers with unresolved malware issues, as well as the follow-up action that needs to be taken to resolve the issue.
   - **Devices that are not protected** – Click the link to see computers that are not protected by any endpoint protection software, either because no software is installed, or because there is an error.
 Select a computer to view more details.